Online learning presents opportunities. Photo by University of Pennsylvania Libraries on Flickr under Creative Commons licence.

 If you are a freelance teacher you will need to have a dynamic online presence.
 Having your own teaching page, with a unique teaching brand that reflects your professional values helps a lot.
 The pitfall, however, is getting sucked into a social quagmire.
 You’ve got to be aware of this and keep a professional distance.

 Webtools are, of course, creative and useful for online teaching, but be realistic about how many you can sensibly use, and avoid the trap of playing with too many toys.
 My criteria for this is simplicity.
 Tools should also fulfill educational objectives on a deep level.

 There are many unprofessional ‘online schools’ exploiting teachers online.
 Do not accept substandard pay even if you are still learning the ropes.

 Further reading: Uruguay: teaching English through a video screen

 Join our TeachingEnglish community on Facebook for tips, resources and regular teacher chats.

-Image courtesy of Spree2010 on Flickr under Creative Commons license.
+Photo (cropped) by University of Pennsylvania Libraries on Flickr under Creative Commons license.